 - Spiced - add cinnamon and a pinch of cloves for fragrant, spiced cranberry sauce.

-- Ginger - add fresh ginger to the pot for irresistible spice, aroma and flavor.
+- Ginger - add fresh ginger to the pot for irresistible warm aroma and flavor.

-- Extra Sweet - if your family prefers a sweeter cranberry sauce it's easy to add cane sugar or increase the maple syrup.
+- Extra Sweet - if your family prefers sweeter cranberry sauce it's easily adjusted.
+Simply add cane sugar or increase the maple syrup.

 Here's what you'll need to make a batch of the basic cranberry sauce: